Multimedia Technology Wiki: Component Description

 ESP-New-JPEG supports JPEG encoding and decoding of the Baseline Profile.
 The rotation, cropping, scaling, and block mode functions can only take effect under specific configurations.

-JPEG Encoder Features:
+JPEG Encoder Function

 The basic features supported by the encoder are as follows: